IT Basics

 Law Photos

-A photo directory of all current Law School students, faculty, and staff.
-It allows you to change your image, or block the image if necessary.
+A photo directory of all current Law School students, faculty, and staff that allows you to change your image, or block the image if necessary.
 It also allows you to hear how a student pronounces their name.

 -